To learn more check out our

 In this case, the bookmaker has indicated that they believe the combined total scores in the game will be 41.
 If you think the final total will be higher, bet the over.
 If you think it will be lower, bet the under.

 Once again, the answer lies in the scoring system.
 The fact that points are scored in certain increments means that some points totals are much more likely than others.
-When you know the most common combinations, you can learn to spot when the point total is at a potentially valuable number depending on what you think the outcome of the game will be.
+When you know the most common combinations, you can learn to spot when the point total is at a potentially valuable number depending on what you think the game's outcome will be.

 Some bookmakers will even allow you to bet on the exact total number of points scored, or offer point total betting in an individual quarter or half of a game.
 Key numbers are relevant for all of these.